-Oregon health officials warn about nearing hospital capacity
+Oregon health officials warn about nearing hospital capacity as coronavirus infections rise

-SALEM, Ore.
-(AP) — Gov. Kate Brown and Oregon health officials warned Tuesday of the capacity challenges facing hospitals as COVID-19 case counts continue to spike in the state.
+SALEM, Ore. — Gov. Kate Brown and Oregon health officials warned Tuesday of the capacity challenges facing hospitals as COVID-19 case counts continue to spike in the state.

-The Oregon Health Authority recorded a record 285 confirmed COVID-19 patients in hospitals Tuesday — a 57% increase in just the past week and an 83% increase in the past four weeks.
+The Oregon Health Authority confirmed a record 285 COVID-19 patients in hospitals Tuesday — a 57% increase in just the past week and an 83% increase in the past four weeks.

-“There are limitations to what Oregon’s healthcare system can handle,” said Dana Hargunani, the health authority’s chief medical officer.
-“Even with regional planning and the hard work of all of our hospital partners, we cannot handle ever growing high daily case counts and widespread hospitalizations.”
+“There are limitations to what Oregon’s health care system can handle,” said Dana Hargunani, the health authority’s chief medical officer.
+“Even with regional planning and the hard work of all of our hospital partners, we cannot handle ever-growing high daily case counts and widespread hospitalizations.”

-Currently out of Oregon’s 703 listed intensive care unit beds, 27% are available and about 18% of non-ICU adult hospital beds in the state are available, based on data on from the health authority’s website.
+Out of Oregon’s 703 listed intensive-care unit beds, 27% now are available and about 18% of non-ICU adult hospital beds in the state are available, based on data on from the health authority’s website.

 The previous record for hospitalizations in the state, outside of November, was 179 in October.
-Prior to the end of October the record of COVID-19 related hospitalizations was 165 in July.
+Before the end of October, the record of COVID-19-related hospitalizations was 165 in July.

+In Portland-area hospitals, COVID-19 hospitalizations have increased by 57% in the past week.
+Other areas, such as Jackson and Josephine counties in southwestern Oregon, have increased even more — 162%.

 “Our fear that this virus would spread out of control as the colder months set in is now becoming a frightening reality,” Brown said.

-Health officials said that if hospitals do reach capacity, facilities could postpone elective procedures, use hospital beds or wings that are currently unused, add staffing to their inpatient units or send patients to other hospitals, both in the state and in other states where there is availability.
+Health officials said that if hospitals do reach capacity, facilities could postpone elective procedures, use hospital beds or wings that now are unused, add staffing to their inpatient units or send patients to other hospitals, both in the state and in other states where there is availability.

 “Hospitals have a spectrum of tools they can utilize to manage bed capacity such as in face of a surge of COVID patients,” said Tim Heider, a spokesperson for the Oregon Health Authority.